| |

 connect to his Venus tales, the Pellucidar books, and even his

 Tarzan series.
 He wasn’t the first to do this.
-L. Frank Baum brought
+L. Frank Baum

 didn’t end with Burroughs.
 Otis Aldebert Kline loosely connected his